UX and UI Testing: How to Make Them Work in Your Favor

-Created: 01/23/2020 | Updated: 06/19/2023
+Created: 06/14/2024 | Updated: 06/14/2024

 This article was born out of an active discussion that sparked during one of our retrospective meetings.
 Our team was discussing the issues that our clients often bring up during calls: what is the most important type of testing today?
 Which testing activities require particular attention from human testers: functionality, security, or perhaps UI testing?
-In other words — which tests can’t be skipped and must be done by an attentive testing specialist?
+In other words — which tests cannot be skipped and must be done by an attentive testing specialist?

 Many experts focus on more or less similar tests, only adapting the definitions in accordance with the respective target audience.
 In this article, we won’t name all the testing types once again, but we’ll talk about the most important one — UI/UX testing.